SandaruKasa/unisearch/README.txt

 Decomposition: 0043 030C

 Multibyte encodings are supported:
-$ unicode --fromcp big5 -x aff3
+$ unisearch --fromcp big5 -x aff3

 and multi-char strings are supported, too:

-$ unicode --fromcp utf-8 -x c599c3adc5a5
+$ unisearch --fromcp utf-8 -x c599c3adc5a5

 On format (--format='...'):

-Format string tells unicode which information should be displayed.
+Format string tells unisearch which information should be displayed.
 There is one (and only one) escape character recognised, \n for a new line.

 You can use standard python .format() syntax.
 Following variables are